fetchai/docs-archived/docs/aea/integration.md

-In this section, we show you how to integrate the AEA with third party ledgers.
+In this section, we show you how to integrate the AEA with the Fetch.ai and third party ledgers.

-## Fetch.AI Ledger
+## Fetch.ai Ledger

 !!!
 Note
 	Coming soon.

-## Ethereum
+## Ethereum Ledger

-!!!
-Note
-	Coming soon.

-## Etc.

 !!!
 Note
 	Coming soon.